Mark Steines: Personal life

-Steines was born in Dubuque, Iowa, one of two sons.
-He graduated from Hempstead High School in Dubuque, Iowa.
+Steines was born in Dubuque, Iowa, one of two sons of LeRoy J. Steines (1929–2013) & Elizabeth J. "Betty" (née-Thomas; 1935–2020).
+He graduated from Hempstead High School in Dubuque, Iowa, class of 1982.
 He then went to the University of Northern Iowa in Cedar Falls, Iowa, on a football scholarship, graduating with a B.A. in radio and television.

 Steines has competed four times in the Toyota Pro/Celebrity Race at the Long Beach Grand Prix, the most recent being in 2013.
 According to records kept by the event's celebrity coordinator, The Celebrity Source, Gene Hackman and Caitlyn Jenner are the only celebrities who have competed more times than Steines in the 38-year history of the race.

 He married former Entertainment Tonight correspondent and Miss America 1993, Leanza Cornett, on the island of Kauai on July 22, 1995.
 They have two sons, Kai Harper and Avery James.
 In January 2013 Steines and Cornett officially announced that they were seeking a divorce after 17 years of marriage.

 On August 20, 2016, Mark married children's book author Julie Freyermuth in a surprise (to their guests) ceremony at his Los Angeles home.
 Steines met Freyermuth in August 2015 when she was a guest on his Hallmark TV show, Home and Family.
 They welcomed a daughter, Parker Rose, on July 28, 2017.